Poland to build anti-refugee wall on Belarus border

 "These are not refugees, they are economic migrants brought in by the Belarusian government," deputy foreign minister Marcin Przydacz also said on Monday.

-Some people were pushed over the border by armed Belarusian police who fired in the air behind them, according to Polish charity Minority Rights Group.
+Some people were pushed over the border by armed Belarusian police who fired in the air behind them, according to Polish NGO Minority Rights Group.

 Others were pushed back by Polish soldiers, who should have let them file asylum claims, while another 30-or-so people have been stuck in no man's land without food or shelter.

-"People were asking the [Polish] border guards for protection and the border guards were pushing them back," Piotr Bystrianin from the Ocalenie Foundation, a Polish NGO which helps refugees, told the Reuters news agency.
+"People were asking the [Polish] border guards for protection and the border guards were pushing them back," Piotr Bystrianin from the Ocalenie Foundation, another Polish NGO, told the Reuters news agency.

 "That means they were in contact and that means they should give them the possibility to apply for protection ...
-It is very simple," he said.
+It's very simple," he said.

-"We have been very concerned by developments at the borders, resulting in people being stranded for days," Shabia Mantoo, a spokeswoman for the UN refugee agency, the UNHCR, also said.
+"We have been very concerned by ... people being stranded for days," Shabia Mantoo, a spokeswoman for the UN refugee agency, the UNHCR, also said.

 But for its part, the Polish government had little time for moral niceties.